harmony-one/x/progress/aaron-li.md

+2023-12-05 Tue (3h): Debug MetaMask mobile signing issues on Gnosis and Multisig, replicate signature issues in version 7.12.0.
+Inspect Gnosis backend service code for potential workarounds, and review MetaMask code changes and version history.
+Discussion on ways of audio capturing improvements.
+Review MetaMask mobile reported issues, debug underlying cause, create a workaround and demo.
+Research on edge models and Apple Silicon ML frameworks.
+Review #298, #299, #300, #301 (comment on API key's access and safety, and sentry capturing tags), #302, #303, #304, #305, #306, #307, #308, #309, #310, #311 (request for version alert extra content), #313, #314 (comment on silent failure), #315, #316, #317, #312 (open, question on integration with Siri, watch, and apps)

+2023-12-04 Mon (1h): Debug and fix tweet embedding issues.
+Further analysis on pull requests and commits

+2023-12-03 Sun (1h): Demonstration and discussions on Kibana client metrics and raw log.
+Analysis on pull requests and commits.

+2023-12-02 Sat (0.5h): Research and discussions on sheet popup sizing and layout control options, limitations prior to iOS 16, alternative libraries and potential impact to build.
+Review logs and events captured during end-to-end testing of apps

 2023-12-01 Fri (3.5h): Review #273, #274, #275, #277, #278, #279 (comment on sign-in test coverage), #280, #282, #285 (comment on nil-able variables), #286, #287, #288, #289 (comment on configurable variable), #283 (draft), #284 (draft, comment on mock benchmark purposes), #290, #291 (comment on language code as setting).
 Review iPad actionsheet issue.
 Discuss ElasticSearch charting issues and tasks.
 Discuss NLP pipeline and processing of other languages.
 Review #296 (concern on redundant ElasticSearch implementation at client), #292, #294, #293, #295.
 Research options for multi-action popups for iPad actions and compatibility, experiment, debug, and fix issues

 2023-11-30 Thu (1.5h): Review and debug multisig 422 error and signing issues from some devices.
 Review #266, #267, #268, #269, #270 (questions on deterministic test issue), #271, #272 (questions on audio tap removal, comment on whether actual functionalities are tested and need for more advanced action simulation).